 In our busy world yoga helps us to recharge and replenish our vital energy which is so easily depleted with the competing demands of our lifestyle.
 Through focusing on the breath and slowing down the mind yoga and meditation can help us reduce the physical and emotional strains of our modern life.
 Yoga is about making time to remember who you are and reconnect from deep within.

-So cast your excuses and barriers aside and get started on this life changing journey.
+So why not note any your excuses and barriers and then kindly thank them as you let them go and get started on this life changing journey.